globallightingdata/website/docs/geometry/types/parametric-bollard-cylinder.md

 ![Bollard Cylinder](/img/docs/geometry/parametric/bollard-cylinder.webp)

-Bollard Cylinder is a Cylinder-shaped bollard with a luminous surface around the model.
-The parameter height will set the height of the head, whereas the total height will affect the size of the entire model.
+`BollardCylinder` is a Cylinder-shaped bollard with a luminous surface around the model.

+- The parameter `Height` will set the height of the head, whereas the `TotalHeight` will affect the size of the entire model.
-The default setting shall be one luminous surface aligned to C0.
-The default distance of the luminous surface is 2% of the height measured from the upper edge.
+- The default setting is one luminous surface aligned to C0.
+- The default distance of the luminous surface is 2% of the height measured from the upper edge.

-There is only one size for luminous surfaces.
-Any Value in C0, C90, C180, and C270 greater than zero means there will be aluminuous surface as defined in the luminous dimensions.
+- There is only one size for luminous surfaces.
+- Any Value in `C0`, `C90`, `C180` and `C270` greater than zero means there will be a luminuous surface as defined in the luminous dimensions.

 | Parameter      | Type | Explanation |
 | -------------- | :--: | :---------: |